 3. The farming household management process exists only on papers

 The abuse of drugs and antibiotics occurs because of the fact that the farming households lack knowledge about this issue.
-In addition, there is no organization offer training, support and management for these household in farming effectively, so it is not entirely the farmers’ fault in producing low quality aquaculture products.
+In addition, there is no organization that offer training, support and management for these household in farming effectively, so it is not entirely the farmers’ fault for producing low quality aquaculture products.